sohail69/AD_FEM/README.md

 ```
 Where (G) is the lumped interpolation operator which combines all the basis (and derivatives) into a single
 flat tensor output.
 Each tensor has an (standard structured) iterator which can be used to recover the
 original structure of the variable.
+Some basis functions and integral types require additional information
+to transform from the global to the local element frame besides simply element restriction,\ for example
+H(div) and H(curl) elements.